 Entry is available to applicants who hold:

-- Satisfactory English language proficiency at an English pass level in an Australian Senior Certificate of Education or equivalent; OR
+- Satisfactory English language proficiency at an English pass level in an Australian Senior Certificate of Education (or equivalent for International Students); OR

 Maths Bridging Test/Exam